 Looking for an easy DIY countertop makeover?
-If you’ve got $15, then you can take your laminate countertops from dated to modern beauties by using this tutorial for how to make laminate countertops look like stone!
+If you’ve got $20, then you can take your laminate countertops from dated to modern beauties by using this tutorial for creating faux stone countertops!

 Remember when I answered all your burning questions and you asked if I ever messed up on anything.
 And I was like, All.
 The.
 Time.